martyn82/handbook/docs/_pages/quality/maintainability.md

 ## Measure

-Measuring Maintainability is not as easy as it may seem.
-Measuring a well-maintainable system suffers from having to measure across various dimensions.
+Measuring Maintainability is not as straightforward as measuring some other qualities.
+A system's maintainability must be evaluated across various dimensions.
 What is the ultimate value of maintainability?
 It is partly the ability to deliver changes quickly.
 But a high development speed cannot solely be accounted for by high maintainability.